 Why do ETFs issue AMIT statements?

 Most Australian ETFs are structured as registered managed investment schemes that have elected into the Attribution Managed Investment Trust (AMIT) regime.
 Under this regime, the fund attributes its taxable income to investors each year, including amounts that are reinvested rather than paid as cash.
 The AMMA statement is the document that reports those attributed amounts.
 It exists so that the tax characteristics of the income, such as franking credits or foreign income, flow through to the investor and are reported correctly.
-This is general information only and does not constitute tax advice.

 What information is on an AMIT statement?